dmartingarcia/docker-kafka/README.md

-# Kafka Cluster with KRaft
+# Kafka Cluster with KRaFT

-This project sets up a 3-node Kafka cluster using KRaft (without Zookeeper) in Docker.
+This project sets up a secure 3-node Kafka cluster using KRaFT (without Zookeeper) in Docker.

-## About KRaft
+## About KRaFT

-This cluster uses Kafka's KRaft (Kafka Raft) consensus mechanism, which replaced ZooKeeper as of Kafka 3.x.
-KRaft advantages:
+This cluster uses Kafka's KRaFT (Kafka Raft) consensus mechanism, which replaced ZooKeeper as of Kafka 3.x.
+KRaFT advantages:
 - Simplified architecture (no ZooKeeper dependency)
 - Better scalability
 - Improved stability